fossasia/support.eventyay.com/README.md

 # Event Support FAQ

 On [support.eventyay.com](https://support.eventyay.com) you find support information and answers to frequently asked questions for the [eventyay](https://eventyay.com) platform.
+If you would like to get help:
+* via chat you can communicate with developers and the user community using our [Telegram](https://t.me/eventyay) channel
+* on the [GitHub Issue Tracker](https://github.com/fossasia/open-event-frontend/issues) you can submit bugs and feature requests
+* on [Gitter](https://gitter.im/fossasia/open-event) you can talk to developers and maintainers.

 ## 1. Support for Organizers